sckott/cowsay/README.md

                         _Your_ very own creation...
 ```

-So, let’s go with this rule: Let’s include found (on the web) ascii art
-in this pkg, include signature if there, and if no signature, put in a
-`[nosig]` (see above).
+So, let's go with this rule: Let's include found (on the web) ascii art in this pkg, include signature if there, and if no signature, put in a `[nosig]` (see above).

 ### Quick watch start